LCC-CIT/CS296N-CourseMaterials/Labs/Lab02-Identity/Lab2IRubric-Identity+Admin.md

 ## Part 1: Textbook Tutorial

+Points are based on self-reporting:

+Ran it: 7 points

+Studied it and ran it: 9 points

-10 points possible
+Coded it (and studied it) and ran it:  10 points

-- Validation: 3
-- Edit users: 3
-- List users: 3
-- Delete users: 3

 ## Part 2: Add Identity to a Web Site

-30 points possible.
+40 points possible.

+- Correct documents, git lab branch,  merge into master: 2
+- Project builds and runs without throwing unhandled exceptions: 3
 - Identity added, using the app's database: 5
 - User model inherits from IdentityUser, adds properties: 2
 - Admin pages
   - Add user with validation: 10
+  - Edit user info: 5
-  - List users: 6
+  - List users: 3
-  - Delete user: 4
+  - Delete user: 2
 - Navigation links: 3
+- Code quality and style: 5

-**A total of 40 points is possible.**
+**A total of 50 points is possible.**